Bullying We Don’t See

 - Step back from “teaching a lesson” mode and observe children’s interactions with each other while they’re at work.
 Are they using kind words and kind body language?

-- When you’re out on the playground, move in close, watching and listening.
+- When you’re out on the playground, move in close, watch and listen.
 Is that touch a warm, friendly one or a domineering one?
 Is one child always under the “pile up”?

 - Watch children’s facial expressions as they engage in age-appropriate play.
 As the six year olds knock into each other like puppies, is everyone smiling?
 Rough and tumble play isn’t bullying, but it can become a gateway to bullying when one person is always on the receiving end.